stefanoverna/graphql8/guides/fields/introduction.md

 ### Extra Field Metadata

-Inside a field method, you can access some low-level objects from the GraphQL-Ruby runtime.
+Inside a field method, you can access some low-level objects from the GraphQL8-Ruby runtime.
 Be warned, these APIs are subject to change, so check the changelog when updating.

 A few `extras` are available: